STICS-UPM/Ontology-Metadata/README.md

-# XXX Ontology
+# Metadata Ontology

-The XXX ontology describes the domain of XXX
+The Metadata ontology describes the STICS datasets metadata.

 # Purpose and scope of the vocabulary

-The purpose of the XXX ontology is to YYYY.
+The purpose of the Metadata ontology is to metadata associated to STICS datasets.
-The scope of the XXX ontology is limited to ZZZ.
+The scope of the Metadata ontology is limited to the fields defined for the datasets cataloguing within STICS.

 # Ontology prefix and namespace

-The XXX ontology prefix is: XXX and it is published under the namespace: https://webdomain.ext/def/domain/subdomain#
+The Metadata ontology prefix is: md and it is published under the namespace: https://stics.linkeddata.es/datasetdef/metadata#

 # Ontology Conceptualization Image